-The environmental samples consist of local flora and fauna, for example algae, fish, shellfish, mosses, game and sediment as well as local food products (grain, milk etc.).
-The types of samples for the marine environment in the vicinity of the Ringhals Nuclear Power Plants (NPPs) are specified in further detail in Tables 2.1. and 2.2.
+The environmental samples consist of local flora and fauna e.g. algae, fish, shellfish, mosses, game and sediment as well as local food products (grain, milk etc.).
+The types of samples for the marine environment in the vicinity of the Ringhals NPPs are specified in further detail in Tables 2.1. and 2.2.
 The compulsory nuclide library used in environmental monitoring is given in Table 2.3.